Daniel Retamal

-Daniel Enrique Retamal Vargas (born June 17, 1995) is a Chilean footballer who plays as a goalkeeper for Deportes Linares in the Segunda División Profesional de Chile.
+Daniel Enrique Retamal Vargas (born June 17, 1995) is a Chilean footballer who plays as a goalkeeper for Provincial Osorno in the Segunda División Profesional de Chile.

 Career

 In 2024, Retamal signed with Deportes Linares in the Segunda División Profesional de Chile.
+In the second half of the same year, he switched to San Luis de Quillota.

+In January 2026, Retamal joined Provincial Osorno.

 Personal life

 His older brother, Felipe, is also a footballer who was with Italian side Reggina at youth level and has played for both Deportes Melipilla and Deportes Colina.
 In addition, his father, Anselmo, is a goalkeeping coach.